arashnm80/arashnm80.github.io/handbook.md

 #### my normal life
 I should find ways to gain money or other precious assets just by living my normal life.
 - choose a hobby and turn it into a salable product.
-### Plan
-#### plan vs. no-plan
-- writing goals, milestones, metrics, deadlines
-- just intuition, improvisation, guts, subconscious
-#### Plan A-B
-- choose a simple, obvious, immature, plan A to move by and choose a complicated, more delicate, time-needed plan B.
-- at the same time move by plan A and work on plan B.
-- when plan B reached good enoug point make it the new plan A and repeat this routine by creaing a new plan B
 ### conscious vs. subconscious
 - teach goals and plans with my conscious to my subconscious and let the sub handle the road for me.
 - multicore brain: do a thing with one core and delegate another thing to another core of your brain to do it in the background like finding a solution to a problem.